-The successful and sensitively designed interventions have developed from a deep understanding of the sense of place of Tintagel Castle and the components that make the landscape there so special and through in depth iterative design discussions with experts from English Heritage, Historic England, Natural England and Cornwall Council.
+Across the site, sensitively designed project interventions have developed from a deep understanding of the sense of place of Tintagel Castle and the components, materials and habitats that make this landscape so special.
+In-depth and iterative design discussions with experts from English Heritage, Historic England, Natural England and Cornwall Council, (including the Cornwall Design Review Panel,) have informed and guided the process.
+The resultant designs, with their delicacy of installation bring accessibility and protection as well as drama and intrigue to the stunning coastal headland.

-The study of the ecologically sensitive maritime coastal grasslands, the challenging topography and exposure of the island and the internationally significant archaeology all informed the design approach and the ongoing management for the site.
-Our verified visualisations of the proposed bridge and landscape informed the stakeholder and planning processes and informed the preparation of an Environmental Statement, required by Cornwall Council to assess the potential environmental effects of the project.
-The conclusion found that the project would have multiple beneficial effects.
+The study of the ecologically sensitive maritime coastal grasslands and cliff nesting birds, the challenging topography and exposure of the island, combined with the internationally significant archaeology informed the design process and guide the management and monitoring for the wider site.
+Our verified visualisations of the proposed bridge and landscape informed the stakeholder and planning processes.
+We worked with Cornwall Council to agree the scope of the Environmental Impact Assessment required assess the potential environmental effects of the project.
+Drawing on many specialist reports and our in-house assessments, we coordinated the preparation of an Environmental Statement, concluding that the project would deliver multiple beneficial effects to the Castle, Island and its cultural heritage.

 Our values and value-led approach to Environmental Design help you to achieve your project’s potential We get to know our clients and provide pragmatic guidance and design solutions We can be [...]Read more